'Christ Is Not An Aryan' animation is shown at Europe's largest digital scheen on top of the Axel Spinger Building in

-‘5D Instigative Heads’ is a pioneering experimental work that transforms the production and consumption of representational art through digital technologies.
+‘5D Instigative Heads’ is a pioneering experimental work that explores the transformation of production and consumption of representational art through modern digital technologies, 2004-2008.
 The ‘Heads’ are 3D scans of facial expressions painted in oil (texture maps) and then digitally merged, moulded and deformed in space and time (3D modelling and animation), integrated with electro-acoustic landscapes and augmented reality, printed in 3D and projected.
 The ‘Heads’ were shown at the National Portrait Gallery as part of Alla’s 'The Changing Face of Portraiture’ seminars in 2006, at the Shunt, London, as an interactive augmented reality exhibition in 2007, and during the Balaklava Odyssey Media Art Festival in Russia in 2010.

 Opera Portraits Series

 ‘Portraits of Opera Portraits’ of the world-renowned opera singers in the Royal Opera productions, in 2003/17.
 The work portray singers while they portray their stage characters.
 The paintings were exhibited at the Royal Society of Portrait Painters, Royal Opera House Shop, and the Russian Culture House in London.

 Public and private portrait commissions include portraits of Dame Ninette de Valois for the Royal Ballet, the Vice Chancellor David Dilks for the University of Hull, George Steiner for Queen Mary University of London, the President of the Russian Academy of Science Academician Osipov, Sir John Nott, Lord Bird, and other public personalities.
 Alla’ s portrait of another ballerina, Dame Darcey Bussell, was published on the front page of The Times in 1998.